rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **1. Top of the Funnel**

-Significant top-of-funnel drop-off is observed across both brand (~40%) and non-brand (~46%) traffic, with **nearly half of users failing to reach product pages**.
+Significant top-of-funnel drop-off is observed across both brand (~40%) and nonbrand (~46%) campaign traffic, with **nearly half of users failing to reach product pages**.
 This highlights a clear opportunity to optimize landing pages, particularly in how quickly and clearly products are surfaced.

 **The drop-off is more pronounced on mobile devices**, suggesting that mobile usability, page load performance, or content hierarchy may be key drivers of early-stage attrition.

 **2. Middle of the funnel**

-The middle funnel exhibits significant attrition at the add-to-cart stage, with approximately **55% drop-off** observed across both **brand and non-brand traffic**.
+The middle funnel exhibits significant attrition at the add-to-cart stage, with approximately **55% drop-off** observed across both **brand and nonbrand campaign traffic**.
 This indicates that a substantial share of users disengage at the product detail page level, failing to translate browsing interest into purchase intent.

 This attrition can likely be attributed to brand stickiness and loyalty as users could be comparing other product offerings leading to this drop off.
 To address this stratergies to introduce visible offers, loyalty benefits and value cues on product pages can be experimented with.

 **3. Bottom of the Funnel**

-The bottom of the funnel shows meaningful attrition during the checkout stage across nonbrand and brand, indicating potential friction within the checkout experience, particularly across shipping and billing steps.
+The bottom of the funnel shows meaningful attrition during the checkout stage across nonbrand and brand campaigns, indicating potential friction within the checkout experience, particularly across shipping and billing steps.

 Device-level analysis suggests that **checkout abandonment varies significantly by device**.
-Desktop users exhibit lower drop-off rates overall (45% for brand, 48% for non-brand) compared to mobile users, where abandonment is substantially higher (64% for brand, 61% for non-brand).
+Desktop users exhibit lower drop-off rates overall (45% for brand campaign, 48% for nonbrand campaign) compared to mobile users, where abandonment is substantially higher (64% for brand campaign, 61% for nonbrand campaign).

 This disparity supports the hypothesis that device experience plays a material role in checkout completion, with mobile users likely encountering greater friction during shipping and payment flows.
 Potential contributors include form complexity, page load performance, input usability, or payment method availability on mobile devices.

-## Funnel Analysis (Organic and Direct)
+## Funnel Analysis- Unpaid Search Channel (Organic search and Direct )

-To evaluate whether organic and direct traffic can be scaled without compromising conversion efficiency, funnel analysis was applied to unpaid channels.
+To evaluate whether organic search and direct traffic can be scaled without compromising conversion efficiency, funnel analysis was applied to unpaid channels.
 The assessment examines stage-level progression and drop-offs within the purchase funnel to determine whether growth constraints stem from acquisition volume or funnel performance.